 Let the record be set – I am not an avid fisherman.
-Growing up my father tried to teach me the skills of casting and catching fish – however, the odds where stacked against me as I usually found myself in the water instead on the bank holding a rod.
+Growing up my father tried his best to teach me the skills of casting and catching fish on our Icelandic camping trip.
+We hired a 4×4 camper van Iceland based to drive to the best spots – however, the odds where stacked against me as I usually found myself in the water instead on the bank holding a rod.
 (This would be why I took up SCUBA diving!)

 Even with this history, there was something that kept drawing me to fly fishing.
 It seemed so graceful and active all at the same time.
 No longer are you sitting on bank with a beer in hand waiting for a fish to bite.
 Nor are you zipping around on your boat casting and reeling and casting and reeling…..

 With fly fishing it is a smooth graceful cast – dodging vegetation and the line eating trees – up stream with the peaceful, relaxing pause as the fly floats downstream in the current.
 Theeeeeennnnn repeat.
 Over and over as you stand among the clear mountain streams and rivers praying to the Lord Most High.